 - Tax-exempt debt is generally the preferred manner of financing due to perceived cost savings.
 When tax-exempt debt is issued, the College will strictly comply with Internal Revenue Service regulations governing such.

-- Taxable debt may be considered when capital projects do not qualify for tax-exempt debt or when other considerations such as cost, expediency, liquidity, etc. are prevalent.
+- Taxable debt may be considered when capital projects do not qualify for tax-exempt debt or when other considerations are prevalent, such as cost, expediency, liquidity, etc.

 - Alternative financing structures may also be considered, including third-party financing, developer-based financing, sale-leasebacks, capital leases, and off-balance sheet financings, as allowed by Federal and State regulations.
 Under no circumstances will any financing be employed that is not understood fully by the Board.

 In connection with the issuance of certain debt, the College is required to issue disclosure information to comply with Securities & Exchange Commission (SEC) Rule 15c2-12 under the Securities Exchange Act of 1934.
 These requirements include continuing disclosure of annual financial information and notice of certain material events.
 Accordingly, the College will have in place appropriate controls to ensure all such requirements are met on a full and timely basis.